airbr/golang-hugo-blog/content/posts/github-mentoring.md

     - interviewing
 ---

+### Update in 2023: I still basically endorse this advice.
+I would assign having a Github profile a lower level of importance than I did before, because I have advanced in my career.
+However, it was important getting started in my example.

-## Over the course of 2020 and 2021 thus far I have mentored seven up and coming software developers from several communities: [Bellingham Codes](https://bellingham.codes), [Tech404](https://tech404.github.io/) and Linkedin.
+### Over the course of 2020 and 2021 thus far I have mentored seven up and coming software developers from several communities: [Bellingham Codes](https://bellingham.codes), [Tech404](https://tech404.github.io/) and Linkedin.
 I mentored them to optimize their GitHub account for prospective employers/recruiters/OSS opportunities.
 I spent 20-40mins over Zoom with each of them and learned a lot myself about what it is like getting started in the industry today.
 As of writing this, I am aware that one person has landed a job and one has advanced in interview stages aided by their GitHub.

-## This blog is a synthesis of what I was taught at my General Assembly Bootcamp in 2016, my lived experience as a developer the last four years and the experience of mentoring up and coming developers.
+### This blog is a synthesis of what I was taught at my General Assembly Bootcamp in 2016, my lived experience as a developer the last four years and the experience of mentoring up and coming developers.
 It follows a few stages and is intended for someone starting out in the industry.

-# Spoiler: It is not all about the contribution graph.
+## Spoiler: It is not all about the contribution graph.
 It is about context and usability.

 First...
 I am biased towards GitHub and I think it can be quite important.
 For some people, especially experienced programmers who were around before Git and GitHub, it may be [completely unnecessary and frustrating that people now think it is important](https://www.quora.com/What-do-you-think-about-a-coder-who-does-not-have-Github-account).
 My bias comes from my (in)experience and naive wisdom: my GitHub profile was essential in getting my first full time remote developer job that changed my life.